How and Where to Camp in Beaumont

 • Ambiance: Beach

 Sea Rim has 15 campsites available for groups of eight or less with electrical hookups that can be reserved on the Texas State Parks website.
 Each spot is equipped with a picnic table, outdoor grill, tent pad, lantern post, and water hookup.
 There are also 75 primitive campsites that are first-come, first-serve when the weather and tides cooperate.
 Horses are also allowed to spend the night, but you’ll need to bring your own pens or tether rope.
-For a truly unique experience, there’s also one floating, boat-in campsite accessible only by kayak if you want a taste of life on a deserted island.
+For a truly unique experience, there’s also one floating, boat-in campsite accessible only by kayak if you want an adventure.

 Visitors and their pup enjoy beach-side camping on Bolivar Peninsula in Texas.